NebulaPepperESports/Nebula-Pepper-eSports/README.md

  - [ ] [March 18th 7:00 pm EST: Brawlhalla TRIX 1v1 tournaments]

 thats all for now!
-But this list will be updated soon! /play nyan
+But this list will be updated soon!
 ```

 ## Thankyou for coming and remember #Embae!